 MDOE School Leadership Coaching Requirements

-Candidates for the position of MDOE School Leadership Coach are required to have a Master’s in Education and experience in school improvement reform, demonstrated experience in data driven processes and interventions that were significant contributions to a current or past position.
-A knowledge of state and federal accountability standards, experience in state and local assessment systems, strong planning and facilitation skills are helpful.
-Effective written and oral communication skills, and a commitment to utilize our communication and storage platform tool are required.
+Candidates for the position of MDOE School Leadership Coach are required to have a Master’s in Education and experience in school improvement reform and demonstrated experience in data-driven processes and interventions that were significant contributions to a current or past position.
+Knowledge of state and federal accountability standards, experience in state and local assessment systems, and strong planning and facilitation skills are helpful.
+Effective written and oral communication skills and a commitment to utilizing our communication and storage platform tools are required.
 School Leadership Coaches use the following core tenants to guide their work: